Our solution involved designing three new buildings and refurbishing the row of existing Georgian listed townhouses.

 This challenging mixed-use regeneration restores pride and prime real estate in the heart of Pimlico.

-2008 British Homes Awards - Winner for Affordable Housing Project of the Year
+2008 British Homes Awards - Winner of Affordable Housing Project of the Year

-2008 British Homes Awards - Commendation for Apartment Building of the Year
+2008 British Homes Awards - Commended for Apartment Building of the Year

-2007 British Homes Awards - Commendation for Regeneration Project of the Year
+2007 British Homes Awards - Commended for Regeneration Project of the Year

 2007 UK Property Awards - Winner of Best Development (London)